 - Filesystem-level encryption

-Inconvenient fact #4: Malware presents another threat: If any computer you use to access your data is infected by spyware, the cleartext (decrypted) data can be transmitted to an exploiter over the Internet.
+#5: Malware presents yet another threat: If any computer you use to access your data is infected by spyware, the cleartext (decrypted) data can easily be accessed and transmitted to an exploiter over the Internet.
 Encryption doesn't do a thing for you in this case.
-Your computer security system (or lack thereof) is what lets you down.
+Your computer security system (or lack thereof) is what has let you down.

 Final worry: Your computer and/or storage devices may be subject to search.
 It may be better to not have your sensitive data with you if you're traveling by air.
 Consider storing your data in the cloud (online in encrypted form) or accessing it over a VPN when you need it.

-- Open-source software is a better choice than closed-source software, particularly if the software has been actively used by commercial entities.
+- Open-source encryption software is much better than closed-source software, particularly if the software has been actively used by government and commercial entities.

-Pismo File Mount Audit Package provides a useful example of my approach to vetting encryption software, based on the factors in above.
+My evaluation of Pismo File Mount Audit Package provides a useful example of my approach to vetting encryption solutions.

 I like the Private Folder feature of this audit package.
 It allows you to quickly access an encrypted file that you convert to an encrypted folder using a context menu command in Windows Explorer.
-There is no program to open.
-The big advantage other than convenience is that you can read and write to this folder, completely avoiding the problem of plain-text residue on your hard drive.
-But is the encryption robust?
+The advantage is that you read and write direcctly to this folder, thus avoiding the problem of plain-text residue on your hard drive.
+But the critical question is the encryption trustworthy?

 - Does the program rely on a proprietary encryption algorithm?
 No, they state that “Private Folder utilizes AES encryption and PKCS5v2 key generation.”
 So far, so good.